 The Belgian bass Charles Dekeyser (°Gent, 1986), studied singing under Martine Reyners and at the Brussels Royal Conservatoire, then at the Flanders Opera Studio where he graduated as laureate in 2010.
 Afterwards he studied for four years at the Queen Elisabeth Music Chapel under José Van Dam.

-In 2014 Charles participates in the Queen Elisabeth Competition where he becomes semi-finalist.
+In 2014, Charles took part in the Queen Elisabeth Competition (voice) and reached the semi-finals.

-During the season 2015/2016 he is member of the International Opera Studio Opernhaus Zürich.
+During the season 2015-2016 he was member of the Opera Studio at the Opernhaus of Zürich.

-At the Verbier Festival 2014, he sings Don Fernando in Fidelio (Beethoven) and Brander in La Damnation de Faust (Berlioz).
+At the 2014 Verbier Festival, Charles sang Don Fernando in Fidileo (Beethoven) and Brander in La Damnation de Faust (Berlioz).

-He performs under the baton of renowned conductors such as Marc Minkowski, Alberto Zedda, Fabio Luisi, Ludovic Morlot, Charles Dutoit, Sir Christopher Warren-Green, Giovanni Antonini, Christian Arming, Laurence Cummings, Almo Volmer, Herve Niquet, Alain Altinoglu and others.
+He performed with celebrated conductors such as Marc Minkowski, Alberto Zedda, Ludovic Morlot, Charles Dutoit, Sir Christopher Warren Green, Giovanni Antonini, Christian Arming, Hervé Niquet, Laurence Cummings, Almo Volmer, Alain Altinoglu and others.

-During the Mozartwoche 2017 in Salzburg, Charles will sing the Requiem of Mozart under the baton of Marc Minkowski.
+During the Mozartwoche 2017 in Salzburg, Charles sang the Requiem of Mozart under the baton of Marc Minkowski.

 In March 2018 and also with Marc Minkowski, he will go on tour with the St.Matthew Passion (J.S.Bach) in different concert halls in Spain and Germany.